The Last Blade

-The Last Blade (Note: Also known as Bakumatsu Romance: Moon Flower Swordsman (幕末浪漫: 月華の剣士, Bakumatsu Roman: Gekka no Kenshi) in Japan and The Last Soldier in Korea.) is a fighting game developed and released by SNK for the Neo Geo system in 1997.
+The Last Blade (Note: Also known as Bakumatsu Romance: Moon Flower Swordsman (幕末浪漫: 月華の剣士, Bakumatsu Roman: Gekka no Kenshi) in Japan and The Last Soldier in Korea.) is a 1997 fighting game developed and published by SNK for the Neo Geo arcade and home platforms.
 It was also ported to several home systems.
 A sequel, The Last Blade 2, was released in 1998.
 A second sequel, The Last Blade: Beyond the Destiny, was released in 2000.

 The game takes place during the Bakumatsu era in Japan, and incorporates various elements of Japanese mythology (with a heavy emphasis on the symbology of the Four Symbols).
 As such, the background music generally incorporates synthesized instruments simulating a sound appropriate to the 19th century setting, in a Western classical, pseudo-Romantic style (unusual for a fighting game).